chuchunf/qex/README.md

 ## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)
+A equity exchange implemented in Q running on KDB+.

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+The best way of learning something is actually doing it, I'm learning KDB+ and Q by implementing a fully featured exchange.
+Feactures/TODOs will be changed/udpated as I progress.

 ## Installation

-Provide code examples and explanations of how to get the project.
+It is developed and tested on MacOS only at this monment.

+Steps for installation and verification:
+1. Download and install KDB+ personal edition on default path;
+2. Download/Clone the repository;
+3. Edit global.q to modify data directories accordingly;
+4. Run server from command line
+    ./q qex/qex.q -p 5000
+5. Run client from another command line
+    ./q
+6. Test in KDB+ console
+    h:hopen (`::5000:brokera:password)
+    o:(`sym`side`otype`timeinforce`osize`limitprice) ! (`ABC;`BUY;`LIMIT;`GOODFORDAY;100;500)
+    h(`.qex.Submit; `NEW; o)

 ## Usage

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+TO be added.

 ## Tests

-Describe and show how to run the tests with code examples.
+TO be added.

 ## Performance Tests

+TO be added.

 ## TODO
-1. Logging
-2. Coding style check
+1. Coding style check
-3. Unit testing
+2. Unit testing
-4. Refactor code to use vector language style instead of procedure
+3. Refactor code to use vector language style instead of procedure
-5. More client APIs (Market data)
+4. More client APIs (Market data)
-6. A market maker implementation
+5. A market maker implementation
-7. A member implementation (algo trading)
+6. A member implementation (algo trading)
-8. Performance Testing
+7. Performance Testing

 ## Change History